2023 FIVB Volleyball Boys' U19 World Championship: Host selection

 On 2 June 2022, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2023 (i.e., U19 Boys' and Girls' World Championships and U21 Men's and Women's World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 29 July 2022, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 24 January 2023, with Argentina being selected to host the 2023 Boys' U19 World Championship.
 Previously, Argentina had been announced as host country by the Argentine Volleyball Federation on 20 December 2022.
 This will be the third time that Argentina hosts the FIVB Boys' U19 World Championship having previously done so in 2011 and 2015.

 Qualification

 A total of 20 national teams qualified for the final tournament.
 In addition to Argentina who qualified automatically as hosts, the other 19 teams qualified through five separate continental competitions which had to be completed by 31 December 2022 at the latest.

-The slot allocation was setted as follow:
+The slot allocation was set as follows: